What will be hot for Cisco in 2019?

 Software, software and more software.
 That seems to be the mantra for Cisco in 2019 as the company pushes software-defined WANs, cloud partnerships, improved application programs and its over-arching drive to sell more subscription-based software licenses.

-As the year closed on Cisco’s first quarter 2019 financials the company was indeed touting its software growth saying subscriptions were 57% of total software revenue, up five points year-over-year, and its application software businesses was up 18 percent to $1.42 billion.
-The company also said its security business, which is mostly software, rose 11 percent year-over-year to $651 million.
+As the year closed on Cisco’s first quarter 2019 financials the company was indeed touting its software growth saying subscriptions were 57 per cent of total software revenue, up five points year-over-year, and its application software businesses was up 18 per cent to US$1.42 billion.

+The company also said its security business, which is mostly software, rose 11 per cent year-over-year to US$651 million.

-And that’s not to mention the company’s total product revenue was up 9% to $9.9 billion which included a 9 percent growth in its switching and router business to $7.64 billion.
+And that’s not to mention the company’s total product revenue was up nine per cent to US$9.9 billion which included a nine per cent growth in its switching and router business to US$7.64 billion.

 Not a bad way to start a year.